Our School Day

 Drop-off and Collection

 At the beginning and end of the school day, parents can enter the playground, this helps to build up a close relationship between home and school – we want to have good links with all parents.

-In the morning, the black gate half way up the drive will open at 8.40 at which time both KS1 and 2 children and parents, can walk in and parents exit via the bottom gate.
-KS2 children will walk across the playground where there will be an adult at the bottom of the steps who guide KS2 children to the appropriate classroom.
+KS1 children enter via the main door (opposite the Oak Room) and KS2 children will walk across the playground where there will be an adult at the bottom of the steps who guide KS2 children to the appropriate classroom.

 KS2 can also enter school via the top door (close to the staff carpark).This gate will also open at 8.40.

-The gates will close at 8.55am but registers close at 8.50am.
+The gates will close at 8.55am and registers close at 8.55am.
 This means if your child arrives after this time, they will be marked as late.